 On the Canon side, there is the EF 50mm f/1.2 lens, a lens that we love to use in our studio.
-It’s expensive, that’s true.
-But the images you get out of it are unique, and it’s a versatile lens despite being prime.
+It’s expensive.
+But the images you get out of it are genuinely high-quality.

 Canon’s new RF system also includes an RF 50mm f/1.2 lens.
 It’s an outstanding piece of glass, with fantastic sharpness, a much quicker autofocusing system, and a function ring.
-If you’re on the R system already, it’s a remarkably good option.
+If you’re on the R system already, it’s a suitable option.

 If you’re a Nikon user, you might consider getting a 58mm f/1.4.
 It’s not the sharpest in Nikon’s lineup.
 But it has the most characteristic look we’ve seen from a modern lens.
 Your subjects almost pop out of the image, as if they were in a 3D photo.

 Nikon’s new mirrorless Z system contains the 50mm f/1.8S.
 It’s a convenient, sharp, midrange option for users of the Z system.